 I won’t lie to you, it wasn’t exactly a smooth ride!
 Often it would get so bumpy I would leave my seat involuntarily!
-A pickup truck full of plastic bins drove passed us with the driver waving, only a few seconds later he overtook the bus and one of the bins came loose and hurtled towards us!
-There were plenty of gruesome toilets at gas stations when we stopped for breaks.
+A pickup truck full of plastic bins drove passed us with the driver grinning and waving, only a few seconds later he overtook the bus and one of the bins came loose and hurtled towards us!
+There were also plenty of gruesome toilets at gas stations when we stopped for breaks just to make the experience that much better!

 There were some scenic little towns lined with markets and palm trees that we whizzed past.
 The bus journey went relatively quickly.
 We dozed somewhat, until every now and then the lurch, bump or sharp turn would jolt us awake.
 The bus driver was a little eccentric and spoke only a bit of English and constantly coughed up phlegm very audibly which he would then spit out the window.